gebn/go-stamp/README.md

     build --workspace_status_command=bin/workspace_status

-You can test everything is working by calling `String()` in your project, which summarises all information gathered by this library:
+You can test everything is working by calling `Summary()` in your project, which summarises all information gathered by this library:

 ```go
 package main